YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 - Bundle YUI with the application and configure your application to use it.

-In the following sections, we'll discuss the methods above, list the pros and cons of each, and provide an example application configuraiton.
+In the following sections, we'll discuss the methods above, list the pros and cons of each, and provide an example application configuration.

-To better understand how to configure YUI in Mojito, we also recommend that you refer to documentation for the configuration object :ref:`yui.config <../intro/yui_config>`, which provides descriptions as well as possible and default values of its properties.
+To better understand how to configure YUI in Mojito, we also recommend that you refer to documentation for the configuration object `yui.config <../intro/mojito_configuring.html#yui-conf>`_, which provides descriptions as well as possible and default values of its properties.

 .. _serving_to_app-yui_with_mojito: